apache/parquet-format/LogicalTypes.md

 }
 ```

-## Null
+## UNKNOWN (always null)

-Sometimes when discovering the schema of existing data values are always null and there's no type information.
+Sometimes, when discovering the schema of existing data, values are always null
+and there's no type information.
-The `NULL` type can be used to annotates a column that is always null.
+The `UNKNOWN` type can be used to annotate a column that is always null.
-(Similar to Null type in Avro)
+(Similar to Null type in Avro and Arrow)